-The other call I manage is WB4CHE: This is the call sign of the Franklin County(TN) Tinkerers, a loosely formed club in Franklin County, TN, for the purpose of putting up and managing a 222Mhz FM repeater.
+I manage the club call WB4CHE: This is the call sign of the Franklin County(TN) Tinkerers, a loosely formed club in Franklin County, TN, for the purpose of putting up and managing a 222Mhz FM repeater.
 The call sign was chosen to recognize the primary comunities in the county: Winchester, Belvidere, Cowan, Huntland and Estill Springs.
-Please note this is Franklin COUNTY, not the city of Franklin, which is a suburb of Nashville.
+Please note this is Franklin COUNTY, not the CITY of Franklin, which is a suburb of Nashville.

 I operated from Okinawa, Japan as KA6CM in 1981.
-During that period of time, a lot of folks forgot the 2 x 2 "KA" calls (except KA1) belonged to the U. S. Armed Forces in Japan and folks thought "KA6" was 'just another Californian' due to the (then new)'Sequerntial Call Sign System' brainchild of the FCC!
-Japan actually forbade thier Amateurs from working us!
+During that period of time, a lot of folks forgot the 2 x 2 "KA" calls (except KA1) belonged to the U. S. Armed Forces in Japan and folks thought "KA6" was 'just another Californian' due to the (then new)'Sequential Call Sign System' brainchild of the FCC!
+Japan actually forbade thier Amateurs from working us since our calls were issued by the 15th Air Force, not the FCC.
 I made a lot of unanswered "CQ's" until I started tagging my call "KA6CM/JR6".
 Then all of a sudden my log book started filling up!
 That was a blast!

 The present home station consists of a Yaesu FT897D for HF.
-It feeds a trap dipole for 80/40 meters and is ab out 40 feet high at it's center.
+It feeds a trap dipole for 80/40 meters and is about 40 feet high at it's center.
+There is also a 30 meter Inverted Vee fed at the same feedpoint.
 An MFJ-969 roller inductor tuner allows me to go almost everywhere else I care to go on HF, although tuning up on 60 meters is a bit testy.

-For VHF/UHF I have a Yaesu FT-7800 that feeds a Cushcraft Ringo Ranger collinear base station antenna at 20 feet high.
+For VHF/UHF I have a Yaesu FT-7800 that feeds a Comet CP-3 collinear base station antenna at 20 feet high.
 I monitor local EMS/Police/Fire/Air Bandwith an old Radio Shack "Pro-2032".
-I also have an "EMTECH-40" QRP transceiver kit that is a "work-in-progress" and will probably remain that way since EMTECH is no longer in business and the kit's missing parts from our move to this QTH.
 Most of this gear is usually powered through a 24/7 battery/trickle system to maintain emergency power loss sustainability.

 I carry a Yaesu/Vertex VX-150 HT for 2 meters but no dual-band coverage (HT) at present.
 My XYL's mobile (she's W5AMY) is a Yaesu/Vertex FT-1802M.